Great Blue Hill

 Great Blue Hill is a hill of 635 feet (194 m) located within the Blue Hills Reservation in Milton, Randolph and Canton, Massachusetts, about 10 mi south of downtown Boston.
-It is the highest point in Norfolk County and the Greater Boston area.
+It is the highest point in Norfolk County, Greater Boston area and the tallest of the 22 hills that make up the Blue Hills chain in the Blue Hills Reservation.

 The modern name for the hill was given by early English colonists who, while sailing along the coastline, noticed the bluish hue of the exposed granite faces when viewed from a distance (due to Riebeckite).
 The Blue Hills' eastern slopes face the ocean and lie within Quincy.
 The area once attracted quarrying for its "blue granite".

 Great Blue Hill was a point of reference for the Indians, and the local tribe were known as the "people at the large hill" (Massachuseuck).
 The English called them the Massachusetts, which ultimately became the name of the state.

 Geography

 The north and west sides of Great Blue Hill drain into the Neponset River, and thence into Boston Harbor.
 The south and east sides of Great Blue Hill drain into the Blue Hill River, thence into the Farm River, Monatiquot River, Weymouth Fore River, and into Boston Harbor.

 Its summit is the highest point in Greater Boston and Norfolk County and also the highest within 10 miles of the Atlantic coast south of central Maine.
 For this reason, American meteorologist Abbott Lawrence Rotch chose Great Blue Hill as the site for an observatory, which became known as the Blue Hill Meteorological Observatory after its completion in 1885.
 Rotch conducted ground-breaking studies of the atmosphere at Blue Hill for many years, and meteorological data is still gathered at the site.
 From the Eliot Tower at the summit, the city of Boston and many of the surrounding hills of the Milton and Canton area are visible.